dankovska/Ajour-1/CONTRIBUTING.md

 Here are a few steps needed to start contributing to the Project.

+*Discussion for this document can be found [here](https://github.com/EricpolUkraine/Ajour/issues/11)*

 * Get familiar with GitHub and our workflow
 * Setup development environment
 * Get familiar with project documentation